 Chewing gum chewing against tooth decay?

 Chewing gum chewing leads to increased saliva production.
 This rinses away food particles and acids that are harmful to the teeth.
 As a result, the pH in the mouth increases again and makes it difficult for bacteria to multiply.
-Sugarless chewing gum is better because it does not provide bacteria with nutrients.
+Non-sugar chewing gum is better because it does not provide nutrients to bacteria.
 The proliferation of bacteria is thus kept lower.
 Thus, sugar-free chewing gums can help to protect the teeth from caries.

 Especially the naturally occurring sugar substitute xylitolhas a positive effect on oral hygiene.
 However, you should make sure that chewing gum chewing can not replace daily brushing.